Bylaws of Friends of the Siuslaw Public Library District, Inc.

 1. Classes and Voting.

 There shall be one class of members of this corporation.
 Each member shall be entitled to one vote on the following matters: election of Board of Directors and amendment of Bylaws.
 Membership shall be open to all individuals and to representatives of organizations who are interested in supporting the Library and who have paid their dues.
 Dues shall be determined by the Board of Directors and shall be due as of January 1st each year, for the calendar year period of January 1 through December 31.

 2. Annual Business Meetings

-The annual business meeting of members of this corporation shall be held in December of each year, at a time and date set by the Board of Directors, for the purposes of transacting corporate business and electing the Board of Directors.
+The annual business meeting of members of this corporation shall be held each year, at a time and date set by the Board of Directors, for the purposes of transacting corporate business and electing the Board of Directors.

 3. Special Meetings

 Special meetings of the members may be called only by the president of this corporation or a designated alternate.
 A brief statement of the object or objects of such special meeting shall be included in the notice.

 Notice of all meetings of members shall be posted in the Library at least seven (7) days prior to the proposed meeting.